 Overall glow and skin refreshing

-With this goal we recommend to do the CO2 Laser for a few sessions and in between the sessions:
+With this goal, we recommend doing the CO2 Laser for a few sessions and in between the sessions:

 - Glow Getter Facial;